BagPipe: Accelerating Deep Recommendation Model Training: Introduction

-Our key insight in this work is that access to embeddings have specific structure and patterns that can be used to accelerate training.
-First, as shown in Figure~\ref{fig:access_cdf} our analysis across three datasets indicates significant \emph{skew} in embedding accesses, \eg for the Kaggle (Criteo) dataset we observed that 90\% of accesses are for just 0.1\% of the embeddings.
-While this might indicate that we can just \emph{cache} popular embeddings in GPU memory~\cite{adnan2021high}, we find that to be insufficient.
-We find that each training batch also requires a number of embeddings that are not present in the cache.
-In Figure~\ref{fig:hit_rate_batch} if we calculate the proportion of embeddings read from the cache to the total number of embeddings accessed, we observe that for a batch size of 16,384 with the same Criteo Kaggle dataset and having the 0.1\% most popular embeddings in cache, only 15\% of the embedding accesses will be from the cache.
-This indicates that the long-tail of embeddings dominates accesses.
-The above observation leads us to our second key insight that when performing offline training of ML models, we can \emph{lookahead} of the current batch, and inspect future batches.
-Using this insight we can determine exactly which embeddings will be needed at what iteration in the future.
-That is, we can \emph{prefetch} embeddings based on when they will be used and additionally cache them in GPU memory if they are going to be reused in the near future.
-Prefetching helps overlap embedding fetches for future batches with compute of the current batch, effectively hiding the latency of embedding fetch.
+To reduce embedding access overhead we observe that the embedding accesses have a specific structure which can be leveraged to accelerate training.
+Our analysis across three datasets indicates significant \emph{skew} in embedding accesses; \eg with the Kaggle (Criteo) dataset, we observe that 90\% of accesses are for just 0.1\% of the embeddings.
+While this might indicate that we can just \emph{cache} popular embeddings in GPU memory~\cite{adnan2021high}, we find that to be insufficient as each training batch also requires a number of embeddings that are not present in the cache.
+When caching 0.1\% of the most popular embeddings for the same Criteo datasets with a batch size of 16,384, only 15\% of the total unique embedding access are served from the cache(\S\ref{sec:access_patterns}).

+Given the above embedding access patterns, to alleviate overheads, our key insight is that when performing offline training of ML models we can \emph{lookahead} beyond the current batch and observe the data access of future batches.
+Thus, we can revisit classic perfect-caching algorithms~\cite{belady1966study} to \emph{prefetch} embeddings based on when they will be used and cache embeddings in GPU memory if they will be reused in the near future.
+Unlike prior systems, we propose jointly using prefetching and caching to overlap embedding fetches for future batches with compute of the current batch, effectively hiding the latency of embedding access.

+However, there are additional challenges in extending this lookahead-based design to a distributed setting.
+To ensure embeddings are not stale, we need to perform cache synchronization across workers which leads to additional communication overheads.
+We propose a new \emph{logically replicated, physically partitioned} (LRPP) cache design (\S\ref{sec:distributed_cache}) to minimize the cache synchronization time; having a logically replicated cache minimizes the overhead of tracking state separately for each trainer, while having a physically partitioned design helps in reducing the number of bytes transferred across trainers.
+We also enhance this design using Critical Path Analysis (CPA)~\cite{yang1988critical} to only synchronize necessary embeddings on the critical path and delay the rest, thereby overlapping part of cache synchronization with forward/backward compute of future iterations.
+In combination, we find that our techniques can reduce communication overheads by 65\%--70\%.